ruarfff/spodcast/README.md

 ## Development

-Because I like to blow money I am using [remix](https://remix.run).
+Because I like to spend money I am using [remix](https://remix.run).
 This unfortunately means you need to have a remix license to build this and you need to set your remix registry token in an environment variable called `REMIX_REGISTRY_TOKEN`.

 Then, install all dependencies using `npm`: